Bxnd1kyzProgramming/Bxnd1kyzProgramming/README.md

 - 👋 Hi, I’m @Bxnd1kyzProgramming
-- 👀 I’m interested in Programming, playing basketball
+- 👀 I’m interested in Programming, playing basketball and going to the gym.
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on quite nothing for now
-- 📫 How to reach me not ;)
+- 📫 Know me personally! ;)

 <!---
 Bxnd1kyzProgramming/Bxnd1kyzProgramming is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.